 Schedule Risk Assessment

-When creating a schedule, or when determining overall program risk, the Program Manager (PM) must assess the risk associated with the schedule.
-One technique for assessing this schedule risk involves estimate contributions for each activity’s duration and aggregating these distributions using a Monte Carlo simulation or other analytical tools.
+When creating a schedule or when determining overall program risk, the Program Manager (PM) must assess the risk associated with the schedule.
+One technique for assessing this schedule risk involves estimating contributions for each activity’s duration and aggregating these distributions using a Monte Carlo simulation or other analytical tools.
 The resulting program-level schedule is then analyzed to determine the actual schedule risk and to identify the schedule risk drivers.

 This technique uses a range of times that it will take to complete each activity instead of single-point estimates.
 This approach results in a more realistic estimate of schedule risk because it accounts for much of the uncertainty inherent in the use of single-point estimates.
 Their use invariably leads to underestimating the time required to complete the program and, therefore, schedule overruns, primarily because the point estimates do not adequately address the uncertainty inherent in the individual activities.